-How do I become a U.S. commercially licensed drone pilot?
+How do I become a U.S. commercially certified drone pilot?

 On June 21st, 2016, the FAA finalized a new regulatory framework for small unmanned aerial systems.
 Titled Part 107, these new regulations effectively create a new drone certification process that covers the majority of low-risk, commercial sUAS flight operations.

 That’s great, but what does Part 107 say about becoming a certified drone pilot?

 Among other parameters, commercial drone operators will be required to:

 - Pass the Aeronautical Knowledge Test at one of around 800 FAA-approved knowledge testing centers across the United States.
 That’s what our Drone Pilot Ground School course prepares you for.